truchas/truchas/doc/reference-manual/ELECTROMAGNETICS_Namelist/index.rst

 Overview
 ------------

 The ELECTROMAGNETICS namelist sets most of the parameters used by the electromagnetic (EM) solver to calculate the Joule heat used in induction heating simulations.
 Exceptions are the electrical conductivity, electric susceptibility, and magnetic susceptibility which are defined for each material phase using the :ref:`MATERIAL <MATERIAL_and_PHASE_Namelists>` namelist, and the induction coils hat produce an external magnetic source field, which are specified in :ref:`INDUCTION_COIL<INDUCTION_COIL_Namelist>` namelists.
-The EM calculations are performed on a tetrahedral mesh specified by the :ref:`ALTMESH<ALTMESH_Namelist>` namelist, which is generally different than the main mesh used throughout the rest of Truchas.
+The EM calculations are performed on a tetrahedral mesh specified by the :ref:`EM_MESH<EM_MESH_Namelist>` namelist, which is generally different than the main mesh used throughout the rest of Truchas.

 **A Remark on Units:** The EM solver assumes SI units by default.
 In particular, the result of the Joule heat calculation is a power density :math:`W/m^3` in SI units.
 To use a different system of units, the user must supply appropriate values for the free-space constants :ref:`Vacuum_Permittivity<PhyCo_VPm>` and :ref:`Vacuum_Permeability<PhyCo_VPt>` in the :ref:`PHYSICAL_CONSTANTS<PHYSICAL_CONSTANTS_Namelist>`.
 In any case, the user must ensure that a consistent set of units is used throughout Truchas.